preetam-biswas/Preetam-Biswas/README.md

 - 👋 Hi, I’m @Preetam-Biswas
-- 👀 I’m interested in Data Analytics and Machine Learning
+- 👀 I’m interested in Data Science and Machine Learning
-- 🌱 I’m currently learning Statistics and ML
+- 🌱 I’m currently learning Statistics and Machine Learning
 - 💞️ I’m looking to collaborate on Data Science Projects
 - 📫 How to reach me pbiswas5300@gmail.com